Mammoth problems, one bite at a time

 - "100% of donations go directly to community action."

-- "No admin fees — volunteers power every dollar.”
+- "No admin fees — volunteers power every initiative.”

 Our Mission: Making a Difference, One Step at a Time

 EatTheElephant.org was founded on the belief that significant global challenges can be overcome through focused, pragmatic action.
-We are a not-for-profit organization dedicated to identifying critical needs within communities and implementing effective solutions in areas such as infrastructure development, economic empowerment through seed-funding, and essential community support.
+We are a non profit 501(c)(3) dedicated to identifying critical needs within communities and implementing effective solutions in areas such as infrastructure development, economic empowerment through seed-funding, and essential community support.

 Pragmatic Action, Real-World Impact